Cosmonauts Sea

 The water here is close to freezing throughout the year and is mostly covered by ice.
-Between 1973 and 1986, several polynyas have occurred in these waters, with the totally enclosed Cosmonaut polynya attaining a maximum size on July 25, 1980, with an open water area of as much as 137,700 km2.
+Between 1973 and 1986, several polynyas have occurred in these waters, with the totally enclosed Cosmonaut polynya attaining its maximum size on July 25, 1980, with an open water area of as much as 137,700 km2.
 This polynya lasted for several weeks before disappearing on August 16, 1980.